 If you cannot find an item in the Primo catalog, you can switch from the tab “Univ.
 Library Holdings” to “Inter-Library Loan”.
 Choose an item and click on the link in the section “Get It”.
 The details are filled in automatically into the online order form for interlibrary loans and you can add additional information.

 Additional costs may arise for international interlibrary loans or article copies exceeding more than 20 pages.
-You can determine your own limit upon placing your request.
+You can determine your own cost limit upon placing your request.

 Section 1(3) of the Rules and Regulations Governing Interlibrary Loans (Leihverkehrsordnung) contains a list of items which cannot be borrowed via interlibrary loan.